By the end of this section, you will be able to:

 - Identify three core questions for recognizing a civil rights problem

 The belief that people should be treated equally under the law is one of the cornerstones of political thought in the United States.
 Yet not all citizens have been treated equally throughout the nation’s history, and some are treated differently even today.
 For example, until 1920, nearly all women in the United States lacked the right to vote.
-Black men received the right to vote in 1870, but as late as 1940 only 3 percent of African American adults living in the South were registered to vote, largely due to laws designed to keep them from the polls.2 Americans were not allowed to enter into legal marriage with a member of the same sex in many U.S. states until 2015.
-Some types of unequal treatment are considered acceptable, while others are not.
-No one would consider it acceptable to allow a ten-year-old to vote, because a child lacks the ability to understand important political issues, but all reasonable people would agree that it is wrong to mandate racial segregation or to deny someone the right to vote on the basis of race.
+Black men received the right to vote in 1870, but as late as 1940, only 3 percent of African American adults living in the South were registered to vote, due largely to laws designed to keep them from the polls.1 Americans were not allowed to enter into legal marriage with a member of the same sex in many U.S. states until 2015.
+Some types of unequal treatment are considered acceptable in some contexts, while others are clearly not.
+No one would consider it acceptable to allow a ten-year-old to vote, because a child lacks the ability to understand important political issues, but all reasonable people would agree that it is wrong to mandate racial segregation or to deny someone voting rights on the basis of race.
 It is important to understand which types of inequality are unacceptable and why.

 DEFINING CIVIL RIGHTS

-Civil rights are, at the most fundamental level, guarantees by the government that it will treat people equally, particularly people belonging to groups that have historically been denied the same rights and opportunities as others.
-The proclamation that “all men are created equal” appears in the Declaration of Independence, and the due process clause of the Fifth Amendment to the U.S. Constitution requires that the federal government treat people equally.
+Essentially, civil rights are guarantees by the government that it will treat people equally—particularly people belonging to groups that have historically been denied the same rights and opportunities as others.
+The due process clause of the Fifth Amendment to the U.S. Constitution enacted the Declaration of Independence's proclamation that “all men are created equal” by providing de jure equal treatment under the law.
 According to Chief Justice Earl Warren in the Supreme Court case of Bolling v.
-Sharpe (1954), “discrimination may be so unjustifiable as to be violative of due process.”3 Additional guarantees of equality are provided by the equal protection clause of the Fourteenth Amendment, ratified in 1868, which states in part that “No State shall . . . deny to any person within its jurisdiction the equal protection of the laws.”
-Thus, between the Fifth and Fourteenth Amendments, neither state governments nor the federal government may treat people unequally unless unequal treatment is necessary to maintain important governmental interests, like public safety.
+Sharpe (1954), “discrimination may be so unjustifiable as to be violative of due process.”2 Additional guarantees of equality were provided in 1868 by the equal protection clause of the Fourteenth Amendment, which states, in part, that “No State shall . . . deny to any person within its jurisdiction the equal protection of the laws.”
+Thus, between the Fifth and Fourteenth Amendments, neither state governments nor the federal government may treat people unequally unless unequal treatment is necessary to maintain important governmental interests such as public safety.

 We can contrast civil rights with civil liberties, which are limitations on government power designed to protect our fundamental freedoms.
-For example, the Eighth Amendment prohibits the application of “cruel and unusual punishments” to those convicted of crimes, a limitation on government power.
+For example, the Eighth Amendment prohibits the application of “cruel and unusual punishments” to those convicted of crimes, a limitation on the power of members of each governmental branch: judges, law enforcement, and lawmakers.
 As another example, the guarantee of equal protection means the laws and the Constitution must be applied on an equal basis, limiting the government’s ability to discriminate or treat some people differently, unless the unequal treatment is based on a valid reason, such as age.
-A law that imprisons Asian Americans twice as long as Latinos for the same offense, or a law that says people with disabilities don’t have the right to contact members of Congress while other people do, would treat some people differently from others for no valid reason and might well be unconstitutional.
-According to the Supreme Court’s interpretation of the Equal Protection Clause, “all persons similarly circumstanced shall be treated alike.”4 If people are not similarly circumstanced, however, they may be treated differently.
-Asian Americans and Latinos who have broken the same law are similarly circumstanced; however, a blind driver or a ten-year-old driver is differently circumstanced than a sighted, adult driver.
+A law that imprisons men twice as long as women for the same offense, or restricting people with disabilities from contacting members of Congress, would treat some people differently from others for no valid reason and would therefore be unconstitutional.
+According to the Supreme Court’s interpretation of the Equal Protection Clause, “all persons similarly circumstanced shall be treated alike.”3 If people are not similarly circumstanced, however, they may be treated differently.
+Asian Americans and Latinos overstaying a visa are similarly circumstanced; however, a blind driver or a ten-year-old driver is differently circumstanced than a sighted, adult driver.

 Laws that treat one group of people differently from others are not always unconstitutional.
 In fact, the government engages in legal discrimination quite often.
 In most states, you must be eighteen years old to smoke cigarettes and twenty-one to drink alcohol; these laws discriminate against the young.
 To get a driver’s license so you can legally drive a car on public roads, you have to be a minimum age and pass tests showing your knowledge, practical skills, and vision.
-Perhaps you are attending a public college or university run by the government; the school you attend has an open admission policy, which means the school admits all who apply.
-Not all public colleges and universities have an open admissions policy, however.
-These schools may require that students have a high school diploma or a particular score on the SAT or ACT or a GPA above a certain number.
-In a sense, this is discrimination, because these requirements treat people unequally; people who do not have a high school diploma or a high enough GPA or SAT score are not admitted.
+Some public colleges and universities run by the government have an open admission policy, which means the school admits all who apply, but others require that students have a high school diploma or a particular score on the SAT or ACT or a GPA above a certain number.
+This is a kind of discrimination, because these requirements treat people who do not have a high school diploma or a high enough GPA or SAT score differently.
 How can the federal, state, and local governments discriminate in all these ways even though the equal protection clause seems to suggest that everyone be treated the same?

 The answer to this question lies in the purpose of the discriminatory practice.
-In most cases when the courts are deciding whether discrimination is unlawful, the government has to demonstrate only that it has a good reason for engaging in it.
+In most cases when the courts are deciding whether discrimination is unlawful, the government has to demonstrate only that it has a good reason to do so.
 Unless the person or group challenging the law can prove otherwise, the courts will generally decide the discriminatory practice is allowed.
 In these cases, the courts are applying the rational basis test.
-That is, as long as there’s a reason for treating some people differently that is “rationally related to a legitimate government interest,” the discriminatory act or law or policy is acceptable.5 For example, since letting blind people operate cars would be dangerous to others on the road, the law forbidding them to drive is reasonably justified on the grounds of safety; thus, it is allowed even though it discriminates against the blind.
-Similarly, when universities and colleges refuse to admit students who fail to meet a certain test score or GPA, they can discriminate against students with weaker grades and test scores because these students most likely do not possess the knowledge or skills needed to do well in their classes and graduate from the institution.
+That is, as long as there’s a reason for treating some people differently that is “rationally related to a legitimate government interest,” the discriminatory act or law or policy is acceptable.4 For example, since letting blind people operate cars would be dangerous to others on the road, the law forbidding them to drive is reasonably justified on the grounds of safety and is therefore allowed even though it discriminates against the blind.
+Similarly, when universities and colleges refuse to admit students who fail to meet a certain test score or GPA, they can discriminate against students with weaker grades and test scores because these students most likely do not yet possess the knowledge or skills needed to do well in their classes and graduate from the institution.
 The universities and colleges have a legitimate reason for denying these students entrance.

 The courts, however, are much more skeptical when it comes to certain other forms of discrimination.
-Because of the United States’ history of discrimination against people of non-white ancestry, women, and members of ethnic and religious minorities, the courts apply more stringent rules to policies, laws, and actions that discriminate on the basis of race, ethnicity, gender, religion, or national origin.6
+Because of the United States’ history of ethnic, racial, gender, and religious discrimination, the courts apply more stringent rules to policies, laws, and actions that discriminate on these bases (race, ethnicity, gender, religion, or national origin).5

 PUTTING CIVIL RIGHTS IN THE CONSTITUTION

-At the time of the nation’s founding, of course, the treatment of many groups was unequal: hundreds of thousands of people of African descent were not free, the rights of women were decidedly fewer than those of men, and the native peoples of North America were generally not considered U.S. citizens at all.
-While the early United States was perhaps a more inclusive society than most of the world at that time, equal treatment of all was at best still a radical idea.
+At the time of the nation’s founding, of course, the treatment of many groups was unequal: the rights of women were decidedly fewer than those of men, and neither they, the hundreds of thousands of enslaved people of African descent, or indigenous Americans were considered fully human, let alone U.S. citizens.
+While the early United States was perhaps a more inclusive society than most of the world at that time, equal treatment of all remained a radical idea.

 The aftermath of the Civil War marked a turning point for civil rights.
 The Republican majority in Congress was enraged by the actions of the reconstituted governments of the southern states.
-In these states, many former Confederate politicians and their sympathizers returned to power and attempted to circumvent the Thirteenth Amendment’s freeing of slaves by passing laws known as the black codes.
-These laws were designed to reduce former slaves to the status of serfs or indentured servants; blacks were not just denied the right to vote but also could be arrested and jailed for vagrancy or idleness if they lacked jobs.
-Blacks were excluded from public schools and state colleges and were subject to violence at the hands of whites (Figure 5.3).12
+In these states, many former Confederate politicians and their sympathizers returned to power and attempted to circumvent the Thirteenth Amendment’s freeing of enslaved men and women by passing laws known as the Black codes.
+These laws were designed to reduce formerly enslaved people to the status of serfs or indentured servants.
+Black people were not just denied the right to vote, but also could be arrested and jailed for vagrancy or idleness if they lacked jobs.
+Black people were excluded from public schools and state colleges and were subject to violence at the hands of White people (Figure 5.3).11

-To override the southern states’ actions, lawmakers in Congress proposed two amendments to the Constitution designed to give political equality and power to former slaves; once passed by Congress and ratified by the necessary number of states, these became the Fourteenth and Fifteenth Amendments.
-The Fourteenth Amendment, in addition to including the equal protection clause as noted above, also was designed to ensure that the states would respect the civil liberties of freed slaves.
-The Fifteenth Amendment was proposed to ensure the right to vote for black men, which will be discussed in more detail later in this chapter.
+To override the southern states’ actions, lawmakers in Congress proposed two amendments to the Constitution designed to give political equality and power to formerly enslaved people.
+Once passed by Congress and ratified by the necessary number of states, these became the Fourteenth and Fifteenth Amendments.
+In addition to including the equal protection clause as noted above, the Fourteenth Amendment also was designed to ensure that the states would respect the civil liberties of freed people.
+The Fifteenth Amendment was proposed to secure the right to vote for Black men, which will be discussed in more detail later in this chapter.

 IDENTIFYING CIVIL RIGHTS ISSUES

-When we look back at the past, it’s relatively easy to identify civil rights issues that arose.
-But looking into the future is much harder.
-For example, few people fifty years ago would have identified the rights of the LGBT community as an important civil rights issue or predicted it would become one, yet in the intervening decades it has certainly done so.
-Similarly, in past decades the rights of those with disabilities, particularly mental disabilities, were often ignored by the public at large.
-Many people with disabilities were institutionalized and given little further thought, and within the past century, it was common for those with mental disabilities to be subject to forced sterilization.13 Today, most of us view this treatment as barbaric.
+Looking back, it’s relatively easy to identify civil rights issues that arose, looking into the future is much harder.
+For example, few people fifty years ago would have identified the rights of gay or transgender Americans as an important civil rights issue, or predicted it would become one.
+Similarly, in past decades the rights of those with disabilities, particularly intellectual disabilities, were often ignored by the public at large.
+Many people with disabilities were institutionalized and given little further thought, and until very recently, laws remained on the books in some states allowing those with intellectual or developmental disabilities to be subject to forced sterilization.12 Today, most of us view this treatment as barbaric.

 Clearly, then, new civil rights issues can emerge over time.
 How can we, as citizens, identify them as they emerge and distinguish genuine claims of discrimination from claims by those who have merely been unable to convince a majority to agree with their viewpoints?
-For example, how do we decide if twelve-year-olds are discriminated against because they are not allowed to vote?
+For example, how do we decide if sixteen-year-olds are discriminated against because they are not allowed to vote, as some U.S. lawmakers are starting to suggest?
 We can identify true discrimination by applying the following analytical process: